STEP 1: Self-quarantine

 STEP 2: Contact a healthcare provider for further guidance.

-Then, use Penn State Health OnDemand.
-Create an account using your lvc.edu email address.
-Download the app prior to arriving on campus so you can access the tool quickly if needed (iOS or Android).
-This is a fee-for-service resource and you and/or your health insurance may be billed.
+Then, use Penn State Health On Demand.
+Students should create a Penn State Health On Demand account and download the app before arriving on campus so they can access the tool quickly if needed.
+This is a fee-for-service resource, and you or your health insurance may be billed.

 If at any time you or someone you know is experiencing severe or life-threatening symptoms, call 911 immediately (bluish lips, extreme difficulty breathing or gasping for air, or being unable to talk without catching your breath, severe and constant dizziness or lightheadedness, too weak or dizzy to stand, or serious disorientation).